adonegan/milestone4-mycomicjumble/README.md

 The font used on the site is Quicksand with font weights of 400, 500 and 700 to differentiate between different types of text - paragraph, heading and special text, for example.
 While it is possible to add additional weights and styles of this font, I used minimal specifications to keep my site loading quickly.

+### Code Institute

+Course material provided by Code Institute, including the e-commerce mini-project and deployment tutorials, were studied for this project.

+### W3Schools

+For Javascript code on the Glossary page and for assistance with formatting comments for HTML, CSS and Python.

+### Validators

+W3C's [Markup Validator](https://validator.w3.org/) was used for HTML validation.
+W3C's [CSS Validator](https://jigsaw.w3.org/css-validator/) was used to validate my CSS file.
+In addition to these validators, Pycodestyle (formerly known as pep8) was installed to my local machine and highlighed Python style code conventions.

 ## Testing

 ### Continous Integration - Travis